witchcraftjs/nuxt-auth/README.md

 VERY WIP wrapper module following the guide by [lucia auth](https://lucia-auth.com/) with postgres and drizzle db.

 I am not an auth expert, **use at your own risk**.
-The module's auth code is very short, read [src/runtime/server/utils/SessionManager.ts](https://github.com/witchcraftjs/nuxt-auth/blob/src/runtime/server/utils/SessionManager.ts) (based on lucia) and
+The module's auth code is not that long, read [src/runtime/server/utils/SessionManager.ts](https://github.com/witchcraftjs/nuxt-auth/blob/src/runtime/server/utils/SessionManager.ts) (based on lucia) and
 [`src/runtime/server/utils/Auth.ts`](https://github.com/witchcraftjs/nuxt-auth/blob/src/runtime/server/utils/Auth.ts) which contains all the logic.